selimsevencan/cv/index.md

 ###### Stack: React / Redux / Redux-saga / css-modules / post-css / webpack / jenkins / docker

 - Helped team to improve their knowledge and solve their daily basis problems.
-- Made internal presentations and wrote front-end dev specifications to scale the app.
+- Made internal presentations and wrote front-end dev specifications to make the app more scalable.
 - Worked closely with back-end and product team to build new and update existing features.
+- Had a chance to be part of the rebranding and worked closely with design to build visual language.
-- Improved reusable component library and started style-guide project top of that to build visual language.
+- Improved reusable component library and started a style-guide project to make the platform more consistent.

 🌟 Adphorus has been acquired by Sojern at November 2017.